 The same effect can be achieved with a pair of Seersucker trousers, or even Seersucker shorts if you fancy getting your legs out.
 To really tone the formality down, try combining either the trousers or shorts with a pair of converse trainers and a simple shirt.
 The result?
 A look that’s distinctive, practical, and not too flashy either.

 The most important element to creating any look that incorporates an item of Seersucker, is to make sure that the colours complement each other.
-Once you’ve decided on your Seersucker jacket or trousers, base your accessories and shoes around that colour scheme.
-When it comes to accessorizing your Seersucker clothes, it’s also best to keep any additional fabric similarly lightweight.
+Once you’ve decided on your Seersucker clothing, base your accessories and shoes around that colour scheme.
+When it comes to accessorising your Seersucker clothes, it’s also best to keep any additional fabric similarly lightweight.

 If you’ve ever been a little nervous about accessorizing a suit, now is the perfect time to live a little and live loudly.
 The Seersucker is such a classic that a bow tie is almost a necessity and is instantly associated with the style.
 So if you’ve always wanted to wear a bow tie and have a Seersucker to hand then there’s never been a better time.